 And this was hair that wrapped on the standard brush roll.

-The good news is most of the hair went inside the dust cup in the two tests.
+The good news is most of the hair went inside the dust container in the two tests.

-But if there’s someone in your home that has long hair, regularly checking and cleaning the brush roll should be part of the maintenance routine.
+However, if there’s someone in your home with long hair, regularly checking and cleaning the brush roll should be a part of the maintenance routine.

 I used a sound meter to measure noise from a few feet away from the vacuum, and here are the results of that test.